 Allow the backpack to air dry by hanging it with the zippers and pockets open as much as possible.
 Do not place in a dryer or dry in direct sunlight.

-If washing by hand, use a large sink, plastic tub or bathtub so the entire backpack can be submerged.
+If washing by hand, use a large sink, plastic tub, or bathtub so the entire backpack can be submerged.
 Fill the tub with lukewarm water and about one tablespoon of laundry detergent.
 Allow it to soak for fifteen minutes and then swish the backpack through the water to remove soil.
 Drain soapy water and rinse very well.
 Do not wring or twist the backpack because it can damage zippers and trim.
 Hang to air dry.

 You should wash a backpack only once or twice per year if it has waterproofing.
 Too much washing and detergent can lessen the pack's ability to repel water.
 There are waterproofing sprays that can be used to replenish lost coating.
 Be sure the backpack is clean and completely dry before using.
-This is a great option for new kid's backpacks because the coating will help repel soil and stains.
+This is a great option for a new kid's backpack because the coating will help repel soil and stains.

-Disinfecting a Backpack
+How to Disinfect a Backpack

 Once in a while, a backpack needs some serious cleaning.
 This is especially important if gym clothes are left in the pack for several days.
 Athlete's foot fungus can easily transfer from socks to other surfaces.